faceyspacey/travis-github-status/README.md

 that all the `env` tokens are available.

 ### Tests
 Yea, it's pretty much self-testing.
-It runs itself in ci server (Travis), and if it can't run itself, it's failing, but feel free to add some offitial unit tests and perhaps breakup the individual functions into individual files.
+It runs itself in the ci server (Travis), and if it can't run itself, it's failing, but feel free to add some offitial unit tests and perhaps breakup the individual functions into individual files.